natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Grid the Seascape tool
 ----------------------

 Before running the HRA model, users must provide an area of interest (AOI) and cell size to Grid the Seascape (GS).
 To run the GS tool, the user must create a polygon AOI that is projected meters.
 You can create an AOI shapefile by following the Creating an AOI instructions in the :ref:`FAQ`.
 After providing a workspace location and AOI, select a cell size to define width and height of each unique grid cell.
-By specifying "1000" in the interface, an analysis grid within the AOI at a cell size of 1000m x 1000m will be created.
+By specifying "1000" in the interface, an analysis grid within the AOI at a cell size of 1000 by 1000 meters (1km) will be created.

 .. figure:: habitat_risk_assessment_images/image015_350.png